sillsdev/web-languagedepot/README.md

 Under Test Runner
 Select *Default configuration file* and browse to `web-languageforge-api/tests/phpunit.xml`

-Select *Default bootsrap file* and browse to `web-languageforge-api/tests/TestConfig.php`
+Select *Default bootstrap file* and browse to `web-languageforge-api/tests/TestConfig.php`

 #### Running the tests ####
-In a separate terminal, `gulp test-php`.
+In a terminal, `gulp test-php`.

 To test with debug info `gulp test-php --debug true`

 To test with code coverage `gulp test-php --coverage true`.
 This will generate test coverage report in `tests/CodeCoverage/index.html`.

-To run tests in PhpStorm, browse to the project view, right-click `tests` and select `Run tests`.
+To run tests in PhpStorm, browse to the project view, right-click `tests` folder and select `Run 'tests'`.

+## Language Depot Stats ##

+Browse to [admin.languagedepot.org](http://admin.languagedepot.org/) to see reports.